Battle of Masan: Battle of Haman

 The 27th Infantry's command post beneath a bridge near Haman.

-In the left center of the 25th Division line, Lieutenant Colonel Paul F. Roberts' 2nd Battalion, 24th Infantry, held the crest of the second ridge west of Haman, 1 mi from the town.
+In the left center of the 25th Division line, Lieutenant colonel Paul F. Roberts' 2nd Battalion, 24th Infantry, held the crest of the second ridge west of Haman, 1 mi from the town.
 From Chungam-ni, in KPA territory, a secondary road led to Haman along the shoulders of low hills and across rice paddy ground, running east 1 mi south of the main Chinju-Masan road.
 It came through Roberts' 2nd Battalion position in a pass 1 mi west of Haman.
 Late in the afternoon of August 31, observers with G Company, 24th Infantry, noticed activity 1 mi in front of their positions.
 They called in two air strikes that hit this area at dusk.
 US artillery sent a large concentration of fire into the area, but the effect of this fire was not known.
 All US units on the line were alerted for a possible KPA attack.

 That night the KPA launched The Great Naktong Offensive against the entire UN force.
 The KPA 6th Division advanced first, hitting F Company on the north side of the pass on the Chungam-ni-Haman road.
-The ROK troops in the pass left their positions and fell back on G Company to the south.
+The ROKA troops in the pass left their positions and fell back on G Company to the south.
 The KPA captured a 75 mm recoilless rifle in the pass and turned it on US tanks, knocking out two of them.
 They then overran a section of 82 mm mortars at the east end of the pass.
-South of the pass, at dawn, First Lieutenant Houston M. McMurray found that only 15 out of 69 men assigned to his platoon remained with him, a mix of US and ROK troops.
+South of the pass, at dawn, First lieutenant Houston M. McMurray found that only 15 out of 69 men assigned to his platoon remained with him, a mix of US and ROK troops.
 The KPA attacked this position at dawn.
 They came through an opening in the barbed wire perimeter which was supposed to be covered by a man with a M1918 Browning Automatic Rifle, but he had fled.
 Throwing grenades and spraying the area with PPSh-41 "burp gun" fire, the KPA quickly overran the position.
 Numerous officers and non-commissioned officers attempted to get the men back into line, but they would not follow these orders.
-In one instance ROK troops killed their own company commander when he tried to stop them from escaping.
+In one instance ROKA troops killed their own company commander when he tried to stop them from escaping.